 Factors That Can Reduce Your SSDI Benefits

 As mentioned earlier, the SSA also considers your other sources of income to determine your benefit amount.
-If you earned more than 80% of your average income from before you are disabled, your benefits will be reduced.
+If you earned more than 80% of your average income before you got disabled, your benefits will be reduced.

 Why You Need an Experienced Lawyer